 I discovered Pipes Lake in Helen McGinnis’ ‘Hiking Mississippi’ book.
 I knew that McGinnis’ book was not as up-to-date as Johnny Malloy’s guidebook. but I got a copy because I wanted to compare the differences in their accounts and perspectives.

-Then, when I got a hankering to take my sons hiking at Homochitto National Forest, I checked out those trails in both books and discovered that McGinnis had a description of a 2.2-mile nature trail around Pipes Lake that Molloy didn’t mention.
+Then a couple of years ago I got a hankering to take my sons hiking at Homochitto National Forest so I checked out those trails in both books and discovered that McGinnis had a description of a 2.2-mile nature trail around Pipes Lake that Molloy didn’t mention.
 I was intrigued.

 A couple of folks I ran into during the week said they grew up in Franklin and Adams counties and knew about Pipes Lake.
 These gentlemen had fond memories of fishing and hunting at Pipes Lake and Levees Creek just behind the lake.
 Their memories made it sound like a wonderful place.

-I did some more research and found an extensive write-up in a guidebook by Robert Mohlenbrock titled “This Land: A Guide to Eastern National Forests.”
+I did some more research and found an extensive write-up in a guidebook by Robert Mohlenbrock titled, “This Land.”
 Mohlenbrock describes his trip to Pipes Lake in great detail, even dedicating a couple of pages to three different species of duckweed that grow in the lake.
 Mohlenbrock describes Pipes Lake as a haven of biological diversity.